chriscummings/demeter/README.md

 ### Testing
 ![](./docs/bucket.png)

 Day 2 of transplant shock..
+This peace lily has spent the previous 13 years in dirt.